 - You met the English language proficiency test requirement at the time of registration with another Canadian jurisdiction and have continued to work in an English-speaking and writing environment since that time.

 - You meet one of the following criteria:

-Employer Reference: Form A1 Employer Reference and Form A2 Verification of Hours are both required for each employer.
-Two employer references are required, one from each of your two most recent employers in the past five years.
+Employer Reference: Form A1 Employer Reference is required from each of your two most recent employers.
+The Form A2 Evidence of Practice Hours is required from all employers from the past five years.